David Freiheit: Style change (2019–present)

 From 2014 to 2019, Freiheit had accumulated around 60,000 subscribers.
 In April 2019, he decided that since law-related content was by far his channel's most popular genre, he would change the style of his channel and only post vlogs analysing different current issues from a legal standpoint.
 He started a second channel, "Viva Family", as a place to maintain his former content style.

 Before running for the PPC, Freiheit had classified the political stance he takes on his channel as non-partisan, claiming that the internet, through the use of the terms right-wing or left-wing, only succeeds in "pigeonholing, categorizing, dichotomizing, just reducing a complex individual to either right or left in all of their... beliefs".
 In an interview, he described his channel's content as including a "pretty decent balance of left and right".

 In 2019 attorney Robert Barnes began making live weekly Sunday evening appearances on Freiheit's channel.
 The series continued on a weekly basis, often featuring a notable guest, where the two discuss recent legal and political event.

 In September 2022, Freiheit signed an exclusive video deal with the video platform Rumble.
+He frequently works in person at the Rumble Miami studio, and was attributed by the company as a key legal contributor to their 2022 proposal for an 'open-source content moderation policy and process'.